-casa nana - santa teresa, costa rica
+casa nana - santa teresa, costa rica,

-Artistic DirectionWe start by understanding your space, intention and vision.
 Together, we define the concept, sculptural impact, and functional purpose.
 Sketches or small-scale models provide a preview of the design.

-Structural FrameworkFor load-bearing and large-scale installations - safety is a priority.
-Certified engineers and fabricators build the supporting structure, ensuring it meets safety standards before rope work begins.
-The framework can be provided by the client, built on site, or designed as part of the project.
-We can also work on existing structures, adapting the rope design to the available framework.
+Structural Framework• For load-bearing and large-scale installations - safety is a priority.
+Certified engineers build the supporting structure, ensuring it meets safety standards before rope work begins.

 Rope WeavingOnce the framework is in place, I hand-weave the rope around it, shaping texture, movement, and sculptural flow to bring the concept to life.